Schoodic Peninsula, Maine

 Directions

-The Ferry Service, open daily, mid June to early fall, cuts travel time and links to the free Island Explorer shuttle in Winter Harbor.
-The shuttle runs from the last week in June through August.
+The Ferry Service, open daily, late May to early fall, cuts travel time and links to the free Island Explorer shuttle in Winter Harbor.